 *C5.02.
 The powers of this congregation are vested in the Congregation Meeting called and conducted as provided in this constitution and bylaws.

 *C5.03.
 Only such authority as is delegated to the Congregation Council or other organizational units in this congregation’s governing documents is recognized.
-All remaining authority is retained by the congregation.
-The congregation is authorized to:
+All remaining authority is retained by this congregation.
+This congregation is authorized to:

 a. call a pastor as provided in Chapter 9;